s-damian/ansible-web-server-debian/README.md

 You must change the path of PhpMyAdmin, or remove PhpMyAdmin from public access.

 Don't forget to secure your server with iptables, fail2ban, etc.

+You can Configure SSL for your websites (with Certbot for example).

+### Performance

+To improve performance.
+You can add cache to your Nginx / Apache configuration.